5rahim/seanime/README.md

 It combines a lightweight server and a user-friendly web interface to manage and consume your local anime library, download new episodes, find new shows, read and download manga chapters, and more.

-Feel free to open issues if you notice any bugs, open discussions if you have questions, or contribute to the project if you want to help make it better. **Leave a star** if you like this project!
+Feel free to open issues if you notice any bugs, open discussions if you have questions, or contribute to the project if you want to help make it better.

 # Get started